Calculated1528/Learninh-Python/README.md

-Here are my solutions for codewars katas
+Here are my solutions for codewars and another